 In accordance with NYS DOH requirements for Medicaid Managed Care programs, MVP may no longer authorize inpatient or outpatient mastectomy and lumpectomy procedures for its Medicaid Managed Care Members at hospitals and ambulatory surgery centers identified as low volume by the New York State Department of Health.
-A listing of the designated approved and unapproved facilities may be found at nyhealth.gov/health_care/medicaid/quality/surgery/cancer/breast.
+A listing of the designated approved and unapproved facilities may be found at Unrestricted and Restricted Breast Cancer Surgery Facilities for Medicaid Recipients (ny.gov).
 Please note that the facility must be contracted for MVP Government Program Members as well as on the approved list in order to be authorized to treat MVP Medicaid Managed Care Members.